FX Fighter: In other media

 A comic based on the video game was created by Jim Lee of Wildstorm Productions, which was hosted by GTE Interactive Media's web site.

-FX Fighter Turbo
+Legacy

-FX Fighter Turbo is a sequel released for the PC in 1996 with new characters, moves, environments, costumes, special effects, network play, and support for Microsoft Windows and the S3 Graphics chipset.
-As are many other fighting games at the time, this game is influenced by Mortal Kombat in the form of fatalities, a feature not in the previous game.
-All the previous characters return, plus the new Linna and Kwondo.
+FX Fighter Turbo is a sequel released for Windows 95 in 1996 with new characters, moves, environments, costumes, special effects, network play, and support the S3 Graphics chipset.
+It was influenced by the fatalities in Mortal Kombat.